Why are property rights important? Should you add fencing? Learn how to increase the value of rural property with these tips and techniques.

 Having or increasing your rights to water will almost always increase the value of your land.
 Without at least a domestic water right, your land may be very limited in value.

-7) Have a Master Plan.
-Before you start building a home or adding barns, outbuildings, and other improvements you should develop a comprehensive master plan for the land and your intended developments.
+Before you start building a home or adding barns, outbuildings, and other improvements, you should develop a comprehensive master plan for the land and your intended developments.
 That way, your additions will be arranged in a way that will most enhance the value of the property.
 For example: a barn should be close enough to visit easily and all buildings should have sufficient spacing to prevent spread of fire if one should burn.

-8) Remove Junk and Care for the Soil.
 Many old farmers and farms have accumulated more than their share of old cars and junk, and modern landowners are not much different.
 That is because dumps and transfer stations are often costly and a great distance from rural land, and who knows, you might need that junk someday.
 Plus there is ample space for storage.
 Not only is this unsightly, but it provides ideal housing for snakes and rodents.
-While is prudent to keep a certain amount of old and surplus stuff around, getting rid of the bulk of this accumulated debris will always improve the value and salability of land.
+While it’s prudent to keep a certain amount of old and surplus stuff around, getting rid of the bulk of this accumulated debris will always improve the value and salability of land.

 Prevent or treat erosion problems.
 Erosion will definitely decrease the value of land.
 The U.S. Government Soil Conservation Service can offer help in evaluating erosion problems and recommend treatment.
 Sometimes there is also money available for shared erosion control.
 Pick rocks from farmland and pasture.
 This should be done on a regular basis.
 It increases productivity and thus the value of land.

 9) Landscape your house and grounds